-Two brochures provided by the Michigan Childhood Lead Poisoning Prevention Program (CLPPP) were sent to individuals, who identified there were children under the age of six in their household, were pregnant or had a pregnant woman living in the same house.
+Two brochures provided by the MDHHS CLPPP were sent to individuals, who identified there were children under the age of six in their household or were pregnant or had a pregnant woman living in the same house.
 Providers identified by participants as the ordering provider outside of company screenings were mailed a letter informing them of their patient's participation in the interview and links to recommendations for managing adults with elevated blood lead.

-Exposure source for individuals was assigned by MSU based on a review of information collected in the past five years, or new information provided by the laboratory report, the heath care provider, or the interview.
-For those adults with BLLs ≥25 μg/dL whose exposure was work-related, MIOSHA decided on the utility of conducting a workplace follow-up.
+Exposure source for individuals was assigned by MSU based on a review of information collected in the past five years, or new information provided by the laboratory report, the heath care provider, the postcard, or the interview.
+For those adults with BLLs ≥25 μg/dL whose exposure was work, MIOSHA decided on the utility of conducting a workplace follow-up.